mak1986/payment-gateway-facade/README.md

 	// PaypalGateway.prototype.getClientToken = function(callback){

-	//	Uncomment and mplement this if your new gateway requires the client to get a client token.
+	//	Uncomment and implement this if your new gateway requires the client to get a client token.
-	//	If you Implement this method you will need to edit the  ./public/js/clientTokenSetup.js file.
+	//	If you implement this method you will need to edit the  ./public/js/clientTokenSetup.js file.

 	// };